ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-server.md

 I encourage you to read through both guides.
 {{< /details >}}

+## Install Git

-First check Git is installed on your server, and install if needed:
+First check Git is installed on your server (it probably will be).
+Install if needed:

 ```bash
 # Check if Git is installed (very likely---most distros come with Git preinstalled)